caktus/talks/djangocon/2013/scaling/scaling.rst

 - JMeter is great, but not useful above 400-600 threads on a laptop
 - I played around with a few things for this, eventually settled on a service called BlazeMeter
 - Lets you upload your JMeter scripts and deploy them to multiple EC2 servers, and collect the results
-- Integrates with New Relic
+- Integrates with New Relic, which we'll be using to measure changes made
 - (Neither of these companies are paying me to say this, though they probably should)

 ----